-Payroll Services provides you with employer tax statements like the W-2, and can guide you through the steps to adjust your withholding elections via the W-4 at Workday.
+Payroll Services provides your employer tax statement, Form W-2, and manages the processes for submitting your personal withholding elections in Workday.
 Payroll Services does not provide tax advising or consultation services.
 It is recommended that you contact your tax advisor or the Internal Revenue Service (IRS), 1-800-829-1040, for specific information and advice.

 Ohio State is required to furnish all employees with a Form W-2 showing their compensation and tax withholding amounts for the calendar year by January 31 of the following year.
 You will use the W-2 to complete your yearly tax return by April 15.